JackMc/jackmc.github.io/_posts/2022-05-23-N64-ROM-Reverse-Engineering.md

 ## Conclusion

 All in, this challenge probably took us 8 hours.
-As a group of folks who aren't super experienced in reverse engineering, I feel like this was right at the limit of do-ability for me.
+As someone who isn't super experienced in reverse engineering, I feel like this was right at the limit of do-ability for me.